Physics of radio antennas: The Friis Transmission Equation

 \section{The Friis Transmission Equation}

 In the field of antenna physics, the Friis transmission equation (ultimately rooted in energy conservation) is one of the most important concepts.
-It basically establishes a relationship between $P^{Tx}_{avl}$ and $P^{Rx}_{abs}$, separated by a distance $R$.
+It basically establishes a relationship between the power available at a transmitting antenna, $P^{Tx}_{avl}$ and how much of it is absorbed by a receiving antenna, $P^{Rx}_{abs}$, separated by a distance $R$.
 We use the pedagogy of section \ref{sec2} to derive it.
 We need: \\\\ Power radiated from the Tx antenna (from Eqns. \eqref{eqn27} and \eqref{eqn28}),

 Radiation intensity at the Tx antenna (from Eqn. \eqref{eqn19}),

 Radiation density at the Rx antenna (from Eqn. \eqref{eqn16}),

 Available power at the Rx antenna (from Eqn. \eqref{eqn38}),